sarbjotm/Sarbjotm/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Sarbjot Mann, and I am a Fourth Year Computing Science Student.
+My name is Sarbjot Mann, and I am a currently in my last semester at SFU as a  Computing Science Student.

 ### What I am currently working on
 - Kiwi: A discord bot used by SFU Dodo Club, tracks a users role count, economy and wishes the user a happy birthday.
 Also has built in minigames such as blackjack and cup shuffle.
 Also has the ability to tell you the current weather, your horoscope and manipulate text inputs.